Audit Logging¶

-The Audit Logging page of the Management Console allows an administrator of a Harmony organization to retrieve logs of Harmony user activity taking place in Management Console and Cloud Studio, and external users accessing the API Manager Portal page.
+The Audit Logging page of the Management Console allows Harmony organization administrators (members of a role with the Admin organization permission) to retrieve logs of Harmony user activity taking place in Management Console and Cloud Studio, and external users accessing the API Manager Portal page.

 As an alternative to viewing audit logs on the Management Console Audit Logging page, you can retrieve audit logs using a REST API.
 The Audit Log Service API is described later on this page.